Japanese carmakers warm to EVs, but still see role for hydrogen

 “And then ... if you have the same price for EVs and petrol why would you buy traditional technology?”

-While global automakers acknowledge the internal combustion engine may become obsolete in the coming decades, smaller automaker Mazda Motor Corp (7261.T) continues to squeeze more efficiency out of gasoline engines, developing its spark-ignition compression engine which it says could improve fuel economy by as much as 30 percent.
+While global automakers acknowledge the internal combustion engine may become obsolete in the coming decades, smaller automaker Mazda Motor Corp continues to squeeze more efficiency out of gasoline engines, developing its spark-ignition compression engine which it says could improve fuel economy by as much as 30 percent.

 Others argue that reports of the death of the gasoline engine have been greatly exaggerated.

-“Many in the media appear to be saying that EVs are going to take over the world, but given ongoing technology and cost limitations, it will be difficult for that to happen anytime soon,” Subaru Corp (7270.T) CEO Yasuyuki Yoshinaga said.
+“Many in the media appear to be saying that EVs are going to take over the world, but given ongoing technology and cost limitations, it will be difficult for that to happen anytime soon,” Subaru Corp CEO Yasuyuki Yoshinaga said.

 Additional reporting by Makiko Yamazaki; Editing by Mark Potter